Inalegwu/MakeSafeFunc/README.md

 Principles that [neverthrow](https://github.com/supermacro/neverthrow)
 is working to make available to Typescript Developers, To legacy projects.

-MakeSafeFunc is targetted at developers working in legacy where it wouldn't be worth it to attempt a full conversion to Result types instead of focusing on business logic.
+MakeSafeFunc is for developers working in legacy where it wouldn't be worth it to attempt a full conversion to Result types instead of focusing on business logic.
 Instead developers can work on the code they should be working on while protecting themselves from the errors of:

 - Third-Party Code
 - Internal Code